-Scott Michael Oberg … married to Diana, a nurse practitioner … they reside in Sewell, N.J., in the offseason … welcomed a baby girl, Charlotte Rose, in August 2018 ...
+Scott Michael Oberg … married to Diana, a nurse practitioner … they reside in Sewell, N.J., in the offseason … welcomed a daughter, Charlotte Rose, in August 2018 ...
 Son of Royd and Teresa, who reside in his hometown of Tewksbury, Mass … has one brother, Jeffrey ...
-Is an avid soccer fan and supports Tottenham Hotspur F.C.
+An avid soccer fan and supports Tottenham Hotspur F.C.
 (England) ...
-Enjoys reading in his free time ...
-Attended and pitched at Tewksbury Memorial High School in Tewksbury, Mass. ...
+Enjoys watching Netflix and reading in his free time ...
+Attended and pitched at Tewksbury Memorial High School in Tewksbury, Mass ...
 Attended the University of Connecticut, where he played with Houston Astros outfielder George Springer, Red Sox pitcher Matt Barnes and Arizona Diamondbacks infielder Nick Ahmed.

 Recorded eight wins, which was tied for first among National League relievers and was scoreless in 47 of his 56 outings across two Major League stints ...
 Recorded three straight wins July 15-21, first Rockies pitcher to accomplish that feat and the first time a Major League pitcher has won in three straight team victories since Billy Koch for the Oakland A's, Sept.
 1-4, 2002 ...
 On the Opening Day roster and then optioned to Triple-A Albuquerque on April 24 … recalled May 28 … went 1-0 with a 1.76 ERA (15.1 IP, 3 ER) in 13 relief appearances for the Isotopes ...
 Had a 1.60 ERA (8 ER, 45.0 IP) from June 1 through the end of the season, the lowest ERA over that span among NL relief pitchers (min.
 45.0 IP) ...
 Made one stint on the disabled list June 10-27 (back strain), and one on the paternity list, Aug.
 14-17 ...
 Had an 8.2-inning scoreless streak snapped on a home run July 10 (A.J.
 Pollock), his first home run allowed since Sept.
 24, 2017 at San Diego ...
 His 53.2 percentage of inherited runners scored was the highest in NL … second in NL with 47 inherited runners ...
 Scoreless over 11 appearances from Aug.
 30-Sept.
 18 (12.2 IP), before allowing a three-run home run Sept.
 19 (Yasiel Puig) at Dodger Stadium … allowed four runs across 23 games after Aug.
 10 (1.46 ERA, 24.0 IP) ...
 Appeared in each of the Rockies four postseason games, going 1-0 with a 4.91 ERA (3.2 IP, 2 ER), four hits, no walks and 10 strikeouts … allowed both of his earned runs in Game 3 at Colorado … has struck out 12 of his 17 batters faced in five career postseason appearances.